dustywhite7/Econ8310/Notes/10 - Bayesian Modeling I/10 - Bayesian Modeling I.md

     tau = pm.DiscreteUniform("tau", lower=0, upper=n_count_data - 1)
 ```

-In the code above, we create the PyMC3 variables corresponding to $\lambda_1$ and $\lambda_2$.
-We assign them to PyMC3's *stochastic variables*, so-called because they are treated by the back end as random number generators.
+In the code above, we create the PyMC variables corresponding to $\lambda_1$ and $\lambda_2$.
+We assign them to PyMC's *stochastic variables*, so-called because they are treated by the back end as random number generators.

 ```python